 Treatment Recovery Time and Disruption

 Tixel treatment is low-disruption.
-Clients typically experience mild redness and a faint grid pattern where the tip touched the skin.
+Clients typically experience mild redness and a faint grid pattern where the tip of the device touched the skin.
 This lasts around 48 hours, sometimes longer on thinner skin.
 Makeup and active skincare are avoided during this healing window.
 Flaking may occur by day three, but many clients return to work or light activities within one to two days.

 Skin Types and Safety Considerations